Clinical scientist, genomics

 - Association of Clinical Scientists - Certificate of Attainment

 After graduation you'll be qualified as a healthcare science practitioner.
-If your course is accredited by the IBMS and HCPC approved, you'll also be eligible to register as a biomedical scientist with the HCPC.
+If your course is accredited by the Institute of Biomedical Science (IBMS) and HCPC approved, you'll also be eligible to register as a biomedical scientist with the HCPC.
 It's also possible to apply for the STP if you have a 2:1 or above.

 Skills